MatzFan/ArcREST/README.md

 bundler

-## Limitations
+## Current Limitations

-API FeatureServer (JSON) query capabilities only at present.
+API FeatureServer query capabilities only at present.
 Unauthenticated calls only (please raise an issue if you wish this to be supported)

 ## Installation